hannestschofenig/tschofenig-ids/tls-key-update/draft-tschofenig-tls-extended-key-update.md

 This specification defines a new, extended key update message supporting perfect forward secrecy.
 It does so by utilizing a Diffie-Hellman exchange using one of the groups negotiated during the initial exchange.
 The support for this extension is signaled using the TLS flags extension mechanism.
-The frequent rerunning of extended key update forces an attacker to do dynamic key exfiltration.
+The frequent re-running of extended key

+update forces an attacker to do dynamic key exfiltration.

 This specification is applicable to both TLS 1.3 {{I-D.ietf-tls-rfc8446bis}} and